7ujian/meg4/src/README.md

 - mem.c - memory management unit: functions to access MMIO, overlay API, memcpy, strcmp, things like that (ROM code).

+- net.c - network card: functions to create a LAN game.

 - editors/ - optional built-in applications (rest of ROM code, everything except the compiler and the API).